FAQs

 Accepted methods of tuition payments are as follows:

-• Online payment via Self-Service (Visa or American Express credit cards only)
+- Online payment via Meadow Pay (Visa or Mastercard credit cards only)

 Tuition and all fees are due before the first day of class.
 If you are having trouble paying your account or need more time before you can pay, please notify the office of student accounts immediately.